devschooldevops/11_final_project/requirements/REQUIREMENETS.md

 #### **CRs**
 You can push to your account in Docker Hub or you can make use of Azure Container Registry service in Azure.
 We encourage you to use the second one.

+#### **Terraform**
+You will have to install some custom extensions to the marketplace in order to use [Terraform](https://marketplace.visualstudio.com/items?itemName=JasonBJohnson.azure-pipelines-tasks-terraform).

 #### **Container**
-You can do the deployment by creating a Virtual Machine using [Terraform](https://marketplace.visualstudio.com/items?itemName=JasonBJohnson.azure-pipelines-tasks-terraform) in Azure, install Docker on it, connect to it **via the pipeline** and run the container with the Docker image there;
+You can do the deployment in one of the following:
+- create a Virtual Machine in Azure, install Docker on it, connect to it via the pipeline and run the container with the Docker image there;
+- via the pipeline, using az CLI commands, create a Container Instance and run the container with the Docker image there; pay close attention to this as you will need to authenticate to the Azure Container Registries with access keys; a best practice is to store those into another object called Key Vault.

 #### **Response**
 This must be done from the pipeline, you will be using conditions; the pipeline doesn't finish succesfully if this test fails.